the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### Identifying skills and pathways

 As an area that generally requires a range of advanced skills, High Performance Computing (HPC) is one field where there is ongoing work to identify relevant sets of skills for HPC practitioners and potential paths to develop these skills.
-The HPC Certification Forum has developed a "competence standard" (CS) for HPC that defines a range of skills and how they are related in the context of a skill tree [@HPC-CF Competencies], [@Kunkel2020a], [@Kunkel2020b].
+The HPC Certification Forum has developed a "competence standard" (CS) for HPC that defines a range of skills and how they are related in the context of a skill tree [@HPCCFCompetencies], [@Kunkel2020a], [@Kunkel2020b].
 This competence standard is currently being built upon by the CASTIEL 2 [@CASTIEL2] project in collaboration with initiatives funded by the European High Performance Computing Joint Undertaking (EuroHPC JU) to create a framework for HPC certification [@EuroHPCJU2023].
 Also looking at pathways and how different skills are related, the UNIVERSE-HPC project [@UNIVERSE-HPC], funded under the UK's ExCALIBUR research programme [@EXCALIBUR], is looking to understand and develop training pathways to support the development of specialist skills in the HPC and exascale domains.
 The project is gathering open source training materials to develop curricula that support the training pathways that are underpinned by high-quality training materials.

  - There are some projects / papers looking at skills pathways - if we're going to include a separate section on related work, as proposed here, this should probably be expanded to include more of this content?
  - FIXME: include the ELIXIR part here